Heritage Sheep

 Lincoln Lamb and Ewe

-Lincoln sheep arrived in the U.S. about 1800, but they were not widely distributed until the late 1800s.
-The National Lincoln Sheep Association was founded in the U.S. in 1891.
-Lincolns were used primarily in the West and Northwest for crossing onto range ewes to increase size, hardiness, and wool clip.
+Lincoln sheep arrived in the US about 1800, but they were not widely distributed until the late 1800s.
+The National Lincoln Sheep Association was founded in the US in 1891.
+Lincolns were used primarily in the west and northwest for crossing with range ewes to increase their size, hardiness, and wool yield.

 A challenge facing the Lincoln breed is a disagreement within the breeder communities about the place of naturally colored Lincolns.
 The British association does not register colored sheep, a policy which concerns those who enjoy using the range of colors found in the breed.
-The National Lincoln Sheep Breeders Association in the United States registers colored Lincolns as part of the breed while maintaining separate flock books for white and colored sheep.
+The National Lincoln Sheep Breeders Association in the US registers colored Lincolns as part of the breed but maintains separate flock books for white and colored sheep.

 Did you know: